AI Data: Let Your Documents Tell You What You Need to Know

-What the AI Action Does
+What AI Data Does

 For each piece of information you want to capture, you define:

-A name, which is how the data will be referenced later
+- A name, which is how the data will be referenced later.

-A question, which tells the AI what to look for
+- A question, which tells the AI what to look for.

-A data type, such as Text, Number, Date, Email, or Yes/No
+- A data type, such as Text, Number, Date, Email, or Yes/No.

 The goal is simple.
 Ask only for the information your workflow actually needs.